Stanford-NavLab/LuPNT/README.md

 ### Step 4: Install the Python LuPNT Library (pylupnt)
 For developers, see [here](bindings/readme.md) for details on how to add new python bindings.
 1. Run CMake to build the python bindings
-2. Create and activate your local venv environment
+2. (Create and activate your local venv environment)
+3. Add permission to run the install script
 ```
-$ python3 -m venv venv
-$ . /venv/bin/activate
+$ sudo chmod 755 ./scripts/install_pylupnt.zsh
 ```
-3. install the lupnt library using pip (you will need to re-run this every time you add a new function to pybind)
+3. Build and install the lupnt library (run this every time you change your c++ or python library)
 ```
-$ pip3 install .
+$ ./scripts/install_pylupnt.zsh
 ```
 4. Now you can use the pylupnt library inside your project (see the codes under `examples_python/`)
 ```
-install pylupnt as lpt
+$ install pylupnt as pnt
 ```

 ### Step 5: Run Unit Tests